m7moudGadallah/Cronitor/README.md

 # Cronitor

+> ⚠️ Warning: This project is still under active development.

 A simple Node.js demo that checks if your website is working, using cron jobs.

 ## Technologies & Tools